+CASTING DC: Standard

+CASTING TIME: Standard

+COOLDOWN: Standard

-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 1 square per level TARGET: 1 creature DURATION: 1 minute per level SAVING THROW: Fortitude Negates SPELL RESISTANCE: Yes The target takes double damage from fire and cold attacks.
+RANGE: 1 square per level

+DURATION: 1 minute per level SAVING THROW: Fortitude Negates

+The target takes double damage from fire and cold attacks.

-Finally, you can get revenge on that lizard of a frat guys you dated last year.
+Finally you can get revenge on that lizard of a frat guys you dated last year.

-Cripple Immune System
+Cripple Immune System.

+CASTING DC: Standard

+CASTING TIME: Standard

+COOLDOWN: Standard

-CASTING DC: Standard CASTING TIME: Standard COOLDOWN: Standard RANGE: 1 square per level TARGET: 1 creature DURATION: 24 hours (see text) SAVING THROW: Fortitude Negates SPELL RESISTANCE: Yes
+RANGE: 1 square per level

+DURATION: 24 hours (see text)

-On a failed save, the target's immune system is weakened severely.
+The target, on a failed save, has its immune system weakened severely.
 The target suffers a -5 penalty on all disease-related saving throws and the base duration of a subsequent zombie state will have a minimum of 1 week.